 The new Blu-ray of The Brain Eaters is a complete plain-wrap item.
 That’s disappointing as it would be nice to have an authoritative source straightening out the facts behind the movie — Earl D. Worth’s entry for the film is surprisingly well annotated, but how many of his facts can be verified?

-The music is credited to one Tom Jonson, but is actually a sampling of classical pieces, by Shostakovich and others.
-It fits surprisingly well on occasion but on most scenes feels exactly like what it is, a bombastic orchestral piece slapped down on rudimentary film footage that can’t possibly match its emotional pitch.
+The music credited to one Tom Jonson is actually a sampling of classical pieces, by Shostakovich and others.
+It fits surprisingly well on occasion but on most scenes feels exactly like what it is, a bombastic orchestral piece slapped down on film footage that doesn’t rise to its emotional pitch.

-What’s important is how the picture looks, and it looks great, far better than some of these images.
-I’d previously seen the picture only on flat bootlegs or bad broadcast masters that give no indication of its photographic quality; the source here appears to be from pre-print material, which lets us appreciate the variable quality of the images.
+More important is how the show looks: far better than some of these images.
+I’d previously seen the picture only on flat bootlegs or bad broadcast masters that gave no indication of its photographic quality.
+The source here appears to be from pre-print material, which lets us appreciate the variable quality of the images.
 Many sources remark on the fact that night material is intercut with footage shot day-for-night but it’s much less jarring here.
 Even if little of the show is visually attractive, we can see that 35mm prints were reasonably clear at all times.

-The disc copy and publicity call out a 1:37 aspect ratio, but the encoding on the film is a proper widescreen crop.
+The disc copy and publicity call out a 1:37 aspect ratio, but the disc encoding is a proper widescreen crop.
 This improves some of the compositions, especially in the scene with the deranged Mayor Cameron — the off-center and tilted shots now look intentional, even if they don’t trigger an expressionist vibe.